microsoft/BotBuilder-V3/Builder/Node/libraries/latest.md

 ## Release Notes
 The framework is still in preview mode so developers should expect breaking changes in future versions of the framework.
 A list of current issues can be found on our [GitHub Repository](https://github.com/Microsoft/BotBuilder/issues).

+### v0.6.5
+* Fixed bad regular expressions used by Prompts.confirm() and adding missing unit tests for Prompts.confirm().
+* Updated LKG build and package.json version.

 ### v0.6.4
 * LUIS changed their scheme for the prebuilt datetime entity and are no longer returning a resolution_type which caused issues for EntityRecognizer.resolveTime().
 I know use either resolution_type or entity.type.